fastnear/fast-near/README.md

 # What is fast-near?

-fast-near aims to provide the fastest RPC implementation for @NEARProtocol using in-memory storage in Redis.
+fast-near aims to provide the fastest RPC implementation for @NEARProtocol using high performance storage backends like:
+ - in-memory storage in Redis.
+- SSD optimized storage using LMDB.

 It is optimized for view call performance and ease of deploy and scaling.

-It currently doesn't sync with network on it's own, data needs to be fed into Redis either from [NEAR Lake](https://github.com/near/near-lake-indexer) or from https://github.com/vgrichina/near-state-indexer.
+It currently doesn't sync with network on it's own, data needs to be loaded either from [NEAR Lake](https://github.com/near/near-lake-indexer) or from https://github.com/vgrichina/near-state-indexer.

 # Why